 - Area- 910,770 km²

-Nigeria’s economy is considered the largest in Africa, with over $500 billion worth of natural resources; it mainly relies on its petroleum industry, about 20% of its GDP.
+Nigeria’s economy is considered the largest in Africa, with over $500 billion of natural resources; it mainly relies on its petroleum industry, which accounts for about 20% of its GDP.

-The economy of Nigeria has grown at an average of 6% annually in the past decade because it has been developing its infrastructure, which also led to the development of other industries such as telecommunications and electricity.
+The economy of Nigeria has grown at an average of 6% annually in the past decade.
+This growth is because it has been developing its infrastructure, leading to development of other industries, such as telecommunications and electricity.

-Nigeria’s economy is affected by corruption, raising its inflation rates to 10%.
-In addition, Nigeria has a growing population that requires more resources which have caused deforestation and pollution of its soil, air, and water.
+Nigeria’s economy is affected by corruption, raising its inflation rate to 10%.
+In addition, Nigeria has a growing population that requires more resources which has caused deforestation and pollution of its soil, air, and water.